oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

 int i, j, k;
 :
 ```
 The result should look like `3_matrix_mul.cpp`.
-With these changes we did the following:
+Reiterating, with these changes :
 1. We created a host accessor to pull the values of out `c_buf` on the host, forcing the data to be transferred from the device to the host before the first access (one of the race conditions in this code).
-2. We are waiting for the third `q.submit` kernel to complete before asking for the values in `c_buf`, fixing the other race condition.
+2. We waited for the third `q.submit` kernel to complete before asking for the values in `c_buf`, fixing the other race condition.
 3. We are no longer deleting `c_back` before the SYCL buffer that makes use of it (`c_buf`) is destroyed on program exit.
 4. We changed `VerifyResult` to pass down the host accessor, with which we are able to read the contents of the accessor the same way we would access the original `c_back` array (which we "made a contract" not to look at while a SYCL buffer was making use of it).